 Course Prerequisite and Related Certificate Information

-- Introduction to Plan for Every Part (PFEP) and Inventory Sizing
+None, although Introduction to Plan for Every Part (PFEP) and Inventory Sizing is recommended.
+This course can be used towards the Supply Chain Management (SCM) certificate.

 Standard: $1,450.00, Alumni/Org Discount: $1,305.00, Certificate: $1,203.50 (cost of each course when signing up for and paying for a multi-course certificate program).